orchetect/swift-prefs/README.md

 All prefs storage backends can import and export from various file and data formats.

-PrefsKit ships with support for two serialization formats:
+The library ships with support for two serialization formats:

 - plist (property list), which can convert 1:1 with `PrefsStorage` atomic value types
 - JSON, which can convert most value types with `PrefsStorage`, but requires custom implementation for some value types before they can be converted